jonycheung/atlaskit-starter/README.md

 ## Want some help?

 This repo is helpful for people using Atlaskit + React for the first time.
-If you've had a look and have more questions, please contact the team in the "Atlaskit" HipChat room.
+If you've had a look and have more questions, please contact the team in the "Atlaskit" Stride room.

 ![Screenshot](https://i.imgur.com/p4N266G.gif)